devend/Hello-Git/README.md

 HiGit

 This is just a test repository!
-Don't pay to much attention ;-)
+Don't pay too much attention ;-)